 In the UK, the turmoil of a changing economy, trade union action and the emergence of sub cultures that defied social structures shocked older generations.
 Young people led social demonstration through art, fashion, music and culture, while pushing for equality and diversity.

 These examples of youth rebellion against government, injustice and structures of perceived oppression were reflected across many Western democracies during this period.
 Echoing a fear of young people’s culture being out of control in many of the structures they opposed.

-On its release, many of the young people and young adults watching Star Wars would have related to the concept of a small rebellion fighting a large empire.
+On its release, many of the young people and young adults watching Star Wars would have related to the concept of a small rebellion fighting a large Empire.
 Its characters reflecting a message of hope over oppression.
 Allowing young people to use the film as a mirror to their own struggles, protests and feelings.

-The orphaned young lead (Luke Skywalker) plays to feelings of youth isolation in creating change, only finally using his power when united with a group of like minded younger people.
-Kenobi acts as grandfatherly figure, unthreatening to our young heroes.
-Kenobi is a source of historical knowledge and advice, a teacher and mentor who can guide a younger generation to victory.
-He is relatable to a younger audience as someone who drives and encourages the empowerment of a new generation, a youth worker who understands that change only occurs through empowering its younger citizens.
+The orphaned young lead (Luke Skywalker) plays to feelings of youth isolation in creating change.
+Only finally using his power when united with a group of like minded younger people.
+While Kenobi acts as grandfatherly figure, unthreatening to our young heroes.
+He is a source of historical knowledge and advice, a teacher and mentor who can guide a younger generation to victory.
+He is relatable to a younger audience as someone who drives and encourages the empowerment of a new generation.
+A youth worker who understands that change only occurs through empowering its younger citizens.

 By the end of Star Wars – A New Hope we see our young rebellion destroy a symbol of oppression (The Death Star) through perseverance and hope.
-This is a young generation dismantling the advancement of war and conflict, demonstrating their right to impact change and social advancement in their universe.
+This is a young generation dismantling the advancement of war and conflict.
+Demonstrating their right to impact change and social advancement in their universe.

 Coming of Age